alamehan/nice-list/README.md

   * [WinMerge](https://winmerge.org/) - Compare both folders and files, presenting differences in a visual text format.
 Easy to handle.
   * [Phrase Express](https://www.phraseexpress.com/) - Helps you to speed up your typing tasks in any editor by saving lots of keystrokes.
   * [Free Commander](https://freecommander.com/en/summary/) - An alternative to the standard windows file manager - for your daily work in Windows.
-  * [X-Mouse Button Control](https://www.highrez.co.uk/downloads/XMouseButtonControl.htm) - Create window specific profiles of your mouse behaviour.
+  * [X-Mouse Button Control](https://www.highrez.co.uk/downloads/XMouseButtonControl.htm) - Allows you to re-configure and expand the capabilities of your mouse.
   * [Pulover's Macro Creator](https://www.macrocreator.com/) - Free automation tool and script generator - multiple automation functions.
   * [Absolute Uninstaller](https://www.glarysoft.com/absolute-uninstaller/) - Best solution to uninstall programs completely with high speed and efficiency.
   * [Advanced Renamer](https://www.advancedrenamer.com/) - Batch rename files and folders in a snap.
 Perfect for any kind of file renaming.